d4r x JD Sports _

 We prototyped a flexible shop-in-shop solution which was piloted in two JD stores (Paris and Berlin), later to be rolled out by d4r in both new and some existing stores following a successful tender process with VF Corporation.

 A projecting timber wall bay header adorned with an illuminated TNF logo and strapline draws the attention of customers whilst the LED-lit timber shelves and black framed display case breaks up the space and draws focus to the brand’s hero products.
 Sitting forward from the back wall, which exhibits a strong half-dome mountain scape, are lightbox blocks displaying TNF branding and lifestyle graphics.
-The use of strong brand callouts to highlight The North Face’s range extends to a modular midfloor storyteller made up of transparent graphic panels and featured-product display.
+The use of strong brand callouts to highlight The North Face’s range extends to a modular midfloor storyteller made up of transparent graphic panels and a featured-product display.

 Enveloping a designer style with a sporty edge, EA7 required an updated womenswear SIS aesthetic that is befitting of the brand.
 Design4Retail were invited to adopt a series of elements from the menswear concept and add a handful of JD visual elements, to support the brand and JD’s Visual Retail Team deliver a clean and simple branded space.